Agoric/safe-modules/docs/index.md

 including two common scenarios: malicious third-party code and fallible in-house code.
 Malicious third-party code is a major problem.
-Currently in Node, seemingly simplistic packages can access powerful resources such as network access, and could be sending our todo data to anywhere.
-Furthermore, because they also have access to the file system, they can send all our data anywhere.
+Currently in Node, seemingly simplistic packages can access the network, and could be sending our todo data to anywhere.
+When they also have access to the file system, they can send all our data anywhere.
 As in the Wyvern paper, we also care about fallible in-house code.
 For instance, we might be concerned that our own application will overwrite an important file if misconfigured.

 ## Proposal